 Make time for yourself

 You deserve some free time for relaxation or fun.
-Take opportunities to socialise or relax when they come.
+Take the chance to socialise or relax when it comes.

 Here are some tips that might help you make time for yourself:

-- don't worry about maintaining the perfect home – cleaning can wait if you need a break
+- Do not worry about maintaining the perfect home - cleaning can wait if you need a break.

-- don't feel guilty for leaving your child with a childminder – you know they are being well looked after
+- Do not feel guilty for leaving your child with a childminder - you know they are being well looked after.

 Try for a fresh start